omaraladin/k8s-abc/networking/Readme.md

 * a pod with 192.168.1.10 in the default namespace will have the domain name 192-168-1-10.default.cluster.local
 * a pod with 192.168.1.20 in the production namespace will have the domain name 192-168-1-20.production.cluster.local
 # Network Policy
-a networkPolicy is a k8s=object that allows to control and manage the traffic to and from (Ingress and Egress) to pods, using podSelectors, namespaceSelectors, or IpBlock to define WHERE the networkPolicy is applied. think of it as SecurityGroups in networking
+a networkPolicy is a k8s=object that allows to control and manage the traffic to and from (Ingress and Egress) to pods, using podSelectors, namespaceSelectors, or IpBlock to define WHERE the networkPolicy is applied. and the same inside [spec:] rules to define who is controled by the networkPolicy Rule think of it as SecurityGroups in networking, see the networkPolicyExample.yaml on this same path